kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ![](/40%20Principles/resources/26%20USE%20OF%20COPIES%20AND%20MODELS.png)
 ## Strategies and Recommendations
 - If you need to undertake certain actions that may damage a fragile or expensive system/object, use its simpler and cheaper copy.
-- If you need to undertake certain actions with respect to unavailable, complex, expensive, or dangerous object, use its copy instead.
+- If you need to undertake certain actions for an unavailable, complex, expensive, or dangerous object, use its copy instead.
 - If the required process is too complex and risky, use a simplified version of the process to run experiments.
 - Instead of a real physical system/object, use their “virtual” copies (images, holograms).
 - Use virtual models of your systems.